 In 1943, the ACS Board of Directors accepted responsibility for administering an award created by a trust agreement between Vladimir N. and Barbara Ipatieff and Northwestern University, establishing the Ipatieff Trust Fund.
-Northwestern University is the trustee.
+Northwestern University is the trustee of the fund.

 American Chemical Society